Subaward Monitoring and Management - D11

 The SM will complete a second visual compliance check upon receipt of the NOA and Subrecipient Pre-award Checklist.
 If eligible, the SM will continue with the subaward process.
 If not eligible, the SM will notify the SPM that the University is unable to work with the vendor.
 The SPM will work with the PI to establish alternate solutions.

-The SM verifies the vendor (subrecipient) is established in BobcatBuy.
-To ensure the vendor is paid correctly, the vendor payment information in the contract must match what is in the Oracle system.
-If the subrecipient is not listed in BobcatBuy, the SM will follow the process for New Vendor Setup.
-If the vendor is already in BobcatBuy, the SM will continue with the subaward process.
+The SM verifies the supplier/payee (subrecipient) is established in BobcatBuy.
+To ensure the supplier/payee is paid correctly, the supplier/payee payment information in the contract must match what is in the Oracle system.
+If the subrecipient is not listed in BobcatBuy, the SM will follow the process for new supplier/payee setup.
+If the supplier/payee is already in BobcatBuy, the SM will continue with the subaward process.

 The SM will ensure the Subrecipient has completed the Subrecipient Risk Assessment Questionnaire.
 The SM assesses the subrecipient’s financial status and internal controls by using the Subrecipient Risk Analysis tool.
 Based on this evaluation, the SM determines the appropriate monitoring strategy which is reflected in the terms and conditions of the subrecipient agreement.
 The strategy is consistent with the level of risk determined by the University.